vandelayimports/Language-Quiz/README.md

 ## Description

 This simple webpage demonstrates knowledge of HTML, CSS, Bootstrap, jQuery, and JavaScript  by gathering user input and assigning a programming language to the user based on user input.
-The questions and answers are irrelevant and are purely to demonstrate my understanding of the concepts.
+The questions and answers are irrelevant and are purely demonstrative of my understanding of the concepts.

 ## Setup/Installation